 Furthermore, chatbot surveys have higher engagement rates; allow you to store user responses in real-time and even personalize some parts of inquiry-based on those responses.

-2020 is going to be a year of experiences and interactions.
+2020 is going to be a year of experiences and interactions, one that will redefine the future of chatbots.
 Well, a bit more than any other previous year.
-But, thanks to the growing simplification and affordability of chatbot technology, you can keep up with the trends without overshooting your resources.
+But, thanks to the growing simplification and affordability of conversational technology, you can keep up with the trends without overshooting your resources.

 Analyze your business needs, employ one or more of the chatbot marketing use cases from above and start engaging with your potential and existing clients in an interactive, personable way!